Yelp/kegmate/KegPad/README.md

 ## Admin

-Tap the bottom left of the screen to pull up the admin interface, which currently doesn't let you do much.
+Tap the bottom left of the screen to pull up the admin interface, which is very basic at the moment.

 ## Importing

-To import beers, kegs and users, see the JSON files in Resources/Data/.
-These files are read on startup and any data here is imported and updated.
+To import beers, kegs and users, see the JSON files in Resources/Fixtures/.
+These files are automatically read on startup and any data here is imported and updated.
 This is just temporary until the admin interface is built out.